A revision on Rayleigh capillary jet breakup

-However, for $U\gtrsim U^{***}$, no negative group velocity invariant modes can be found.
-In this regard, the projections of the bangs previously mentioned in figure \ref{fig3}a, which have virtually no area in the $\{Oh,U\}$ plane, do not offer any effective vehicle for backward energy transmission.
+{\it Subsequent discussion and consistency of the proposal.-} The group velocity of the DIM (figure $\ref{fig3}$c) exhibits a monotonous dependency with $\{Oh,U\}$ that asymptotically approaches $U$.
+In contrast, the backward IMs show a greater complexity, with visible edges that degenerate into separate bangs perpendicular to the $\{Oh,U\}$ plane (i.e. their projections on the $\{Oh,U\}$ plane are lines).
+These features can be observed in the three-dimensional views of figures \ref{fig3}a,b.
+A fundamental result here is that at least a negative group velocity mode can be found in a continuous subdomain of $\{Oh,U\}$ values with $U^{**} < U < U^{***}$, where $U^{***}$ is the upper limit of $U$ in the $\{Oh,U\}$ space where both forward and backward IMs exist.
+Interestingly, that line asymptotically approaches $U^{***} \rightarrow 0.4 Oh^{-1}$, or equivalently, $Ca = U \cdot Oh \rightarrow Ca^{***}=U^{***}\cdot Oh=0.4$.
+However, for $U\gtrsim U^{***}$, no negative group velocity invariant modes can be found: in this regard, the projections of the bangs previously mentioned in figure \ref{fig3}a, which have virtually no area in the $\{Oh,U\}$ plane, do not offer any effective vehicle for backward energy transmission.
 In this case, although the breakup mode selection criteria are maintained, the sensitivity of the breakup length to external perturbations may significantly increase.
 Thus, extremely long jets can be expected under carefully maintained ballistic conditions in vacuum, in contrast to the independency of the breakup length on the surrounding gas density in the Rayleigh regime within the subdomain $U^{**} < U < U^{***}$ that was first observed and reported in detail by Grant \cite{G65}, Grant \& Middleman \cite{GM66} and Fenn \& Middleman \cite{FM69}.
 Noteworthy, in the work of Liu et al.\cite{LWGHTZD2021} the maximum value of $Oh$ is below 0.05, with $U$ below $U^{***}$, and therefore the presence of backward invariant modes was guaranteed in those experiments, leading to resonance.

 An additional discussion on the spatial growth $-k_i$ of the IM is necessary.
 The topological complexity of the IM sheet giving the growth rate values $-k_i$ is apparent in the three dimensional views of figures \ref{fig3-2}a,b.
 In a first inspection, one observes that the values of $-k_i$ become smaller for the set of DIMs (figure \ref{fig3}c) than the corresponding ones of the backward IMs, for $U^{**} < U < U^{***}$, for $Oh>2$.
 Thus, the DIMs sweep downstream the energy from farther upstream than the distance of penetration of the corresponding backward IMs.
 In addition, those DIMs have phase speeds significantly larger than the backward IMs.
 In consequence, one may expect to find convectively stable viscous jets in the range $U^{**} < U < U^{***}$ with $Oh>2$.
 In reality, this does not contradicts the analysis carried out by Leib and Goldstein\cite{LG86a} since their work was restricted to Oh values in the range $0.008 < Oh < 0.164$.
 Further careful experimental work in vacuum is needed to confirm whether the actual stability limit for $Oh>2$ would be $U^{**}$ instead of the marginal C-A limit $U^*$ resulting from the original Leib and Goldstein's proposal $d\omega/dk=0$ (i.e. $U_g=0$ and Im$d\omega/dk=0$) for the whole range of $Oh$ values.